- Jul 4, 2025 - Negligent Security - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 Learn more about Cloward Trial Lawyers Top Negligent Security Case: $38 Million Verdict for Negligent Security: A Nevada Milestone

-At Cloward Trial Lawyers, we advocate for the victim’s rights to negligent security.
+At Cloward Trial Lawyers, we advocate for victims’ rights in negligent security cases.
 Call today for a free consultation with our experienced professionals and start seeking the justice you deserve.

 In 2016, at the age of 37, Benjamin P. Cloward became the youngest lawyer in the history of the State of Nevada to be awarded the prestigious “Trial Lawyer of the Year” by the Nevada Justice Association.
 That same year, he became the youngest member of the Nevada, Las Vegas Chapter of ABOTA (American Board of Trial Advocates), and at the time was also the youngest person in the State of Nevada to be Board Certified as a Personal Injury Specialist.